-What kind of expectations should I set from visitors insurance plans?
+What kind of expectations should I set from American visitor insurance plans?

 Most people who invite their parents, in-laws or other relatives have a domestic group health insurance through their employer and expect that visitors insurance will work the same way, which is not the case, for valid reasons.
 Therefore, it is very important to set the expectations straight.

-We strongly suggest that you go through the guide and read through various articles and familiarize yourself with how the international travel medical insurance or visitors insurance works.
+We strongly suggest that you go through the guide and read through various articles and familiarize yourself with how health insurance for foreign visitors works.

 How much is the copay?

-There is no concept of copay in any short term insurance plan, even for the U.S. citizens in the U.S. who are between the jobs.
-Therefore, there is no concept of copay in visitors insurance plans.
+There is no concept of a copay in any short term insurance plan, even for the U.S. citizens in the U.S. who are between the jobs.
+Therefore, there is no concept of a copay in visitors insurance plans.
 (Exception: Some comprehensive coverage plans have a copay for US urgent care and walk-in clinic).

 In short term plans, you will have to pay the deductible first, before the plan pays anything.
 Once you satisfy the deductible, how much the plan pays depends upon whether you choose the fixed coverage plan or the comprehensive coverage plan.
 Read the Visitors Insurance Types article below to understand more details.